ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating a role to a collection
 ================================

-In order to migrate from a standalone role to a collection role, create a collection with the ``ansible-galaxy collection`` CLI command.
+To migrate from a standalone role to a collection role, create a collection with the ``ansible-galaxy collection`` CLI command.
 You need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_ to import this collection to Galaxy.

 .. code-block:: bash